JJ Starling: College career

 Starling enrolled at Notre Dame shortly after graduating high school and took part in the Fighting Irish's summer practices.
 He entered his freshman season as a potential first-round selection in the 2023 NBA draft.
 Starling averaged 11.2 points per game and was named the Atlantic Coast Conference (ACC) All-Freshman team.
-At the end of the season, he entered the NCAA transfer portal.
+At the end of the season, he entered the NCAA transfer portal while also announcing that he would not be entering the 2023 NBA draft.

 Starling committed to transfer to Syracuse.